Skip to Main Content

 AAb screening tests

-Tips to avoid higher costs for your patients:
+Tips to help avoid higher costs for your patients:

 • Review the correct ICD-9/ICD-10 billing codes